KhalisFoundation/sttm-desktop/HELP.md

 Additionally, you have the option to choose between Vishraam sources:

 - Sources:
-  - _STTM Living_ - Vishraams being actively updated/corrected by the Khalis Foundation team of sevaadaars
+  - _BaniDB Living_ - Vishraams being actively updated/corrected by the BaniDB & Khalis Foundation team of sevaadaars
   - _iGurbani_ - Vishraams as shown in the iGurbani mobile app
   - _STTM 2_ - Vishraams as shown in the old SikhiToTheMax 2 app